 (i) If the parents of the children live apart during the dissolution proceeding, they shall assist their children in having contact with both parties, which is consistent with the habits of the family, personally, by telephone, and in writing unless there is a prior court order.

 Yes.
 Unlike other states that are community property states, or 50/50 states, Rhode Island does allow for alimony payments.
-Alimony is spousal support and considered a completely different form of payment than child support.
+Alimony is spousal support and is considered a completely different form of payment than child support.
 It’s important to work with a Rhode Island alimony attorney if you’re considering this path after your divorce.

 Keep in mind that in some cases when the divorce is uncontested and there is a compromise, alimony may be determined by the divorcing couple.
 In complicated and contested divorce cases where conflict is high, a judge will step in to determine alimony payments.
 Regardless if your divorce is considered amicable or messy, it’s crucial to speak with a Rhode Island alimony attorney before making final decisions.
 Here are some of the factors taken into consideration when alimony is on the table.
 You can find this list in its entirety here under Rhode Island divorce law Chapter 15-5 Section 15-5-16: